 Four-channel conversion bar

 Scorpion organizes its entire site by industry vertical (home services, legal, medical, franchise) rather than by service type.
-A plumber visiting the site doesn’t care about “PPC management” as an abstract service—they care about “marketing for plumbing companies.”
+A plumber visiting the site doesn’t care about “PPC management” as an abstract service.
+They care about “marketing for plumbing companies.”
 Scorpion speaks their language.

 NoGood

-Bold identity for enterprise clients
+Visual identity built for enterprise clients

 Conversion paths are basic: a contact link and chat widget, but no phone number and no lead form above the fold.
 The site relies on brand appeal and case study depth over conversion mechanics.
 That’s a deliberate trade-off for the enterprise audience (CMOs don’t usually fill out lead forms), but smaller prospects might bounce.